Meeco/docs/platform/portal.md

-The SVX Portal is a user-friendly interface that allows users to undertake processes enabled by the SVX API.
+The Secure Value Exchange (SVX) Portal is a user-friendly interface that allows users to undertake processes enabled by the SVX API.
 Following an initial onboarding invitation, Tenant and Organisation Administrators can self-service in order to complete their desired workflows.
 Depending on their associated [Security Rights](/concepts/terminology.md#security-rights-srs), an Administrator can undertake the following tasks:

 - Manage their Tenant / Organisation
 - Invite and manage other Administrators
-- Utilise the Credentials Service to:
+- Utilise the Credential Service to:
   - Create and manage credential schemas
   - Create and manage credential templates
-  - Issue and revoke credentials
+  - View issued and revoked credentials
   - Create and manage verification templates
-  - Create and manage verification requests
+  - View and manage verification requests
+  - View and manage request responses
 - Utilise the Enterprise Vault to:
   - Create and manage connections
-  - Manage items being shared
+  - View items being shared
 - Create and manage Applications

 ## Tenants